cipherswami/cipherswami/README.md

 ## <b> Intro </b>

 <div>
-  Systems software enthusiast passionate about low-level programming and networking. </br>
-  Still exploring smarter ways to debug, optimize, and someday exit Vim.
+  Systems software enthusiast with a passion for low-level programming, networking, and performance optimization.
+Love digging into bugs, squeezing out performance, and break stuff to learn.
+And still haven’t figured out how to quit Vim.
 </div>

 ## <b> GitHub Stats </b>